 Open the example model

-Algorithm is executed in an asynchronous task.
+Interrupt2, are executed in the referenced model via two different function-call input ports.
 The code generated for these blocks is specifically tailored for the VxWorks® operating system.
-However, you can modify the Async Interrupt and Task Sync blocks to generated code specific to your environment whether you are using an operating system or not.
+However, you can modify the Async Interrupt block to generate code specific to your environment whether or not you are using an operating system.

 Basis of operation for data transfers between tasks: